-6.4.2 This Standard of the MLC, 2006 aims to ensure that the seafarers' rights are not violated in gaining the employment for which they are qualified.
+- 3.4.2 This Standard of the MLC, 2006, aims to ensure that the seafarers' rights are not violated in gaining the employment for which they are qualified.
 Violations can be in the form of charging, directly or indirectly, fees from seafarers for recruitment and placement services, or in the form of discrimination on various grounds, including gender.
-The shipowner shall prove the absence of such breaches in seafarer recruitment and placement services it uses.

-The scope of evidence to be presented shall depend on the seafarer recruitment and placement service (manning agency) jurisdiction in relation to the flag State requirements.

-- 6.4.3 There is a number of variants for seafarers recruitment and placement services: - 1) direct engagement seafarers are recruited and engaged by the shipowner.
-In this case, no evidence other than existence of a department within the shipowner's structure, is necessary; - seafarers are recruited and engaged through a public seafarer recruitment and placement service which is either in the territory of the flag State or in the territory of the Member which has ratified the MLC, 2006.
-In this case, no evidence, except documents regulating legal organizational form of the public service, is necessary; - 3) seafarers are recruited and engaged through a private seafarer recruitment and placement service or a service operated by a seafarers' organization in the territory of the Member which has ratified the MLC, 2006.
-In this case, the shipowner shall provide documentary evidence confirming that the service concerned is operating in accordance with the national legislation, and is properly licensed or certified; - 4) seafarers are recruited and engaged through a private seafarer recruitment and placement service operating in the territory of another Member which has ratified the MLC, 2006.
-In this case, the shipowner shall submit a license or a certificate to prove the legitimacy of the service. - 5) seafarers are recruited and engaged through a seafarer recruitment and placement service based in the territory of a Member which has not ratified the MLC, 2006.
+The shipowner shall prove the absence of such breaches in seafarer recruitment and placement services (manning agencies) whose services it uses.
+The scope of evidence to be presented shall depend on the seafarer recruitment and placement service (manning agency) jurisdiction in relation to the flag State requirements. - 3.4.3 There is a number of variants for seafarers recruitment and placement services: - .1 direct engagement seafarers are recruited and engaged by the shipowner.
+In this case, no evidence other than existence of a department within the shipowner's structure, is necessary: - .2 seafarers are recruited and engaged through a public seafarer recruitment and placement service which is either in the territory of the flag State or in the territory of the Member which has ratified the MLC, 2006.
+In this case, no evidence, except documents regulating legal organizational form of the public service, is necessary; - .3 seafarers are recruited and engaged through a private seafarer recruitment and placement service or a service operated by a seafarers' organization in the territory of the Member which has ratified the MLC, 2006.
+In this case, the shipowner shall provide documentary evidence confirming that the service concerned is operating in accordance with the national legislation, and is properly licensed or certified; - .4 seafarers are recruited and engaged through a private seafarer recruitment and placement service operating in the territory of another Member which has ratified the MLC, 2006.
+In this case, the shipowner shall submit a license or a certificate to prove the legitimacy of the service; - .5 seafarers are recruited and engaged through a seafarer recruitment and placement service based in the territory of a Member which has not ratified the MLC, 2006.
 In this case, the burden of proof that the service renders services of adequate quality meeting the requirements of the MLC, 2006 shall be on the shipowner.
-The evidence may include copies of the license, checklists against the MLC requirements filled in by the recognized organization, documents confirming RO audit of a recruitment and placement service, etc. - 6.4.4 Seafarer recruitment and placement services shall address the following matters: - 1) medical examinations, seafarers' identity documents and such other items as may be required for the seafarer to gain employment; - 2) maintaining, with due regard to the right to privacy and the need to protect confidentiality, full and complete records of the seafarers covered by their recruitment and placement system, which shall include but not be limited to: - seafarers' qualifications; - record of employment; - personal data relevant to employment; - medical data relevant to employment; - maintaining up-to-date lists of the ships for which the seafarer recruitment and placement services provide seafarers and ensuring that there is a means by which the services can be contacted in an emergency at all hours;
+The evidence may include copies of the license, checklists against the MLC requirements filled in by the recognized organization, documents confirming RO audit of a recruitment and placement service, etc. - 3.4.4 Seafarer recruitment and placement services shall address the following matters: - .1 medical examinations, seafarers' identity documents and such other items as may be required for the seafarer to gain employment; - .2 maintaining, with due regard to the right to privacy and the need to protect confidentiality, full and complete records of the seafarers covered by their recruitment and placement system, which shall include but not be limited to:

+seafarers' qualifications; record of employment; personal data relevant to employment; medical data relevant to employment;